Myanmar protests: UK tells citizens to flee | DW | 12.03.2021

 There have been mass demonstrations across Myanmar since a military coup at the beginning of February.
 Protesters are demanding the reinstatement of the country's elected civilian government release of de facto leader Aung San Suu Kyi.

+At least nine protesters were killed in different parts of the country on Thursday, with five of them shot in the head, according to a witness.

-Earlier, the UN's Special Rapporteur on human rights in the country, Thomas Andrews, gave a grim assessment of the crisis.
+The UN's Special Rapporteur on human rights in the country, Thomas Andrews, gave a bleak assessment of the crisis.

 He told the UN Human Rights Council in Geneva that the country was "controlled by a murderous, illegal regime" that was likely committing "crimes against humanity."